-The 1965 march of headed civil rights leader Rev. Dr. Martin Luther King Jr. in Selma, Alabama was a turning point in American history.
+The 1965 march of leading civil rights leader Rev. Dr. Martin Luther King Jr. in Selma, Alabama was a turning point in American history.
 It was also a landmark moment for the participation of Greek Americans and the Orthodox Church in the making of the modern U.S.

 Along with King in that pivotal moment for civil rights, marched Archbishop of North and South America Iakovos, putting the Greek Orthodox faith at the forefront of the struggle for human rights during a turbulent time for American society.